Chargers, Staley will remain aggressive despite close loss - NewsBreak

 INJURIES

-TE Donald Parham Jr. is expected to be released from the hospital Friday after being diagnosed with a concussion.
+TE from the hospital Friday after being diagnosed with a concussion.
 Parham left the field on a stretcher after his head slammed to the turf while trying to catch a pass during the first quarter.

 S Derwin James aggravated a hamstring injury during the second half and did not return.
 Staley is hopeful the extra days off will allow James to further recover in time for the Dec.
 26 game at Houston.